VinceZK/Portal/docs/README.md

 Although most of my codes reside in the component class, but I don’t see any necessity to write additional codes to test those data mapping and conversion logic.
 I mean look at those simple “if else” and “loop” statements, are you really need them run to know whether they are doing wrong or right?
 What I really care is whether the UI behaves correctly together with the logic in the component Class.

 I also checked [Component DOM testing](https://angular.io/guide/testing#component-dom-testing).
 At a first glance, it seems I should invest it.
-However, after some testing, I found it is not worth to continue.
+However, after some tests, I found it is not worth to continue.
-It is just not easy to use and the learning curve is steep.
+It is just not easy to use and the learning curve is too steep.
 You need deep knowledge of Angular architecture so that you know how to correctly mock the runtime context.
 I just don’t want to waste time on mocking some very technique stuff, like the HTTP service.
 Also in my case, I don’t have very complex interactions with DOM, like animations.